Trams in Lviv: Steam Tram

-In 1888 the Society of Lviv-Belz Railways submitted a project for the construction of a steam tram to the Lviv magistracy.
-The Belga railroad had a station in Lviv on the site of the modern station of Kleparov – then it was the outskirts of the city – which was not connected by public transport to the centre, which became an obstacle for rail passengers; therefore the construction of the steam tram was designed primarily for them.
-According to the project, construction of two lines was foreseen: the first one was to go from the station of Cleparas to the station of Pidzamche by the streets of Shevchenko, Rappoport, Dzherelnaya, under the Oak and Turkish.
-The second one was to go from the station of Cleparts to the streets of Shevchenko and Zaliznychnaya, past Chernivtsi station, the streets of Bandera, Nechuya-Levitsky, Vitovsky, Franko and Lychakivsky to Lychakiv station.
-The idea of a steam tram had become widely publicised in Lviv, but the project of the Lviv-Belz Railroad Association did not find support from city officials.
+In 1888 the Society of Lviv-Bełżec Railways submitted a project for the construction of a steam tram to the Lviv magistracy.
+The Bełżec railroad had a station in Lviv on the site of the modern station of Klepariv – then it was the outskirts of the city – which was not connected by public transport to the center, which became an obstacle for rail passengers; therefore the construction of the steam tram was designed primarily for them.
+According to the project, construction of two lines was foreseen: the first one was to go from the station of Klepariv to the station of Pidzamche by the streets of Shevchenko, Rappoport, Dzherelna, Pid Dubom and Turetska.
+The second one was to go from the station of Klepariv to the streets of Shevchenko and Zaliznychna, past Chernivtsi station, the streets of Bandera, Nechuia-Levitskoho, Vitovsky, Franko and Lychakivsky to the Lychakiv station.
+The idea of a steam tram had become widely publicized in Lviv, but the project of the Lviv-Bełżec Railroad Association did not find support from city officials.

 The second time the construction of a steam tram in Lviv was raised in 1892–93.
-Then the Mortgage Joint-Stock Bank of Lviv offered the city council a concession for laying the line from the Church of St. Anne's Shevchenko Street to Yanov, but this project was not implemented.
+Then the Mortgage Joint-Stock Bank of Lviv offered the city council a concession for laying the line from the Church of St. Anne's Shevchenko Street to Yaniv, but this project was not implemented.